Physics-Informed Implicit Neural Representation for Wireless Imaging in RIS-Aided ISAC System: INR-Based Wireless Imaging

-where the first term enforces CSI consistency (the data term in (P1)), and the second term is an explicit regularizer promoting sparsity in the ROI image.
+where the first term enforces CSI consistency (the data term in (P2)), and the second term is an explicit regularizer promoting sparsity in the ROI image.
 The hyperparameter $\alpha$ controls the weight of the sparsity constraint.
+Here, the NN output in \eqref{eq-training-1} is not directly supervised, since its GT value is unknown; instead, it is transformed from the image domain to the CSI domain in \eqref{eq-training-2} and indirectly supervised by CSI measurements in \eqref{eq-training-3}.